 - Having a growth mindset means you embrace challenges and continually develop your knowledge and talents through hard work.

 - Studies show being growth minded is correlated with better academic achievement, lower stress, greater love for learning and exploring, and enhanced resilience and self-esteem.

 - On the other hand, having a fixed mindset is linked to a higher risk of depression, anxiety, shame, unhealthy defense mechanisms, and self-sabotage.

 What Is a Growth Mindset?

-A growth mindset is the belief that one’s skills and abilities can grow over time.
-People with growth mindsets accept mistakes and learn from them rather than regard themselves as failures.
-For those with growth mindsets, the focus is less on the outcome and more on the learning and development process.
+A growth mindset is a concept developed by Stanford psychologist Carol Dweck who defines it as “the belief that one’s abilities and intelligence can be developed through effort, learning, and perseverance.”
+For those with growth mindsets, the focus is less on achievement and more on the development process.

 Growth Mindset vs. Fixed Mindset

 “Some people believe their talents and abilities are fixed traits (a fixed mindset).
 You have a certain amount and that’s it.
 But other people believe talents and abilities can be developed through hard work, good strategies, and good manager-ing from others.”Carol Dweck